Author: Clint Dunstan

 Last week I was invited to participate in one of our NZ nonprofit partners’ bi-annual planning session as a consultant to their fundraising team.
 This regional division is part of a larger National organisation working from multiple offices across NZ and delivering services across the country.
 We commonly see this kind of structure and the grant-seeking issues that frequently go with it when there’s no clear strategy or central coordination point!

-It’s vital to the success of your grants program to ensure a coordinated approach to grant-seeking – for all nonprofits, but especially those which operate regional offices or divisions.
+It’s vital to the success of your grants program to ensure a coordinated approach to grant-seeking – for all nonprofits, but especially those which are federated.

 Communication and Coordination

 Avoiding accidentally submitting multiple applications to the same funder is essential in putting your best foot forward (unless the funder accepts multiple applications).
 We’ve heard from frustrated funders who have received multiple applications from the same organisation – each division of whom were unaware that the other had applied!
 In some cases, this disqualifies the organisation from receiving any funding!
 You want to ensure your funders have the utmost trust in your governance processes, and this is a dead giveaway that internal communications and fundraising strategy has gone awry!